 One of the best gold ETFs in Canada/on the TSX is certainly the iShares S&P/TSX Global Gold Index ETF (TSX:XGD) — around for over 20 years.
 This fund looks to give investors very targeted exposure to global producers of gold and other products.

 It has a fair management fee and includes holdings like Newmont, Barrick Gold Corp, Franco Nevada Corp, and many other notable gold companies.
 Since the ETFs holdings have operations around the world, you get that much more diversified protection.
-The fund has net assets of over $1.3 billion and a Management Expense Ration (MER) of 0.61%.
+The fund has net assets of over $927 million and a Management Expense Ratio (MER) of 0.61%.

 iShares Gold Bullion ETF (TSX:CGL)

-If you are looking for the best gold bullion ETF in Canada, this is a great option to consider. iShares Gold Bullion ETF (TSX:CGL) has an incredibly low management fee of .5%.
+If you are looking for the best gold bullion ETF in Canada, this is a great option to consider. iShares Gold Bullion ETF (TSX:CGL) has an incredibly low management expense ratio of 0.55%.
 Ultimately, it’s a very convenient and affordable way to get exposure to physical gold bullion.

 Horizons Gold Yield ETF (TSX:HGY)